FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 Given the many constraints, off-the-shelf methods such as random sampling, iterative stratification \cite{sechidis2011stratification} or combinatorial optimization algorithms like knapsack problems \cite{toth1990knapsack,cramer2020chirping} are not well suited.
 Therefore, we implement an \textit{ad hoc} approach consisting of iteratively allocating uploaders' content to the evaluation set after sorting them appropriately.
 First, we compute a score per uploader $u$ as:

-where $n\_labels_{max}^u$ is the maximum number of labels provided by the uploader $u$ in any class, $n\_labels_{c_{k}}^u$ is the number of labels provided by $u$ in the class $c_{k}$, and $K_u$ is the number of classes \textit{touched} by $u$ (i.e., those to which $u$ contributes).
+where $\textrm{n\_labels}_{\max}^u$ is the maximum number of labels provided by the uploader $u$ in any class, $\textrm{n\_labels}_{c_{k}}^u$ is the number of labels provided by $u$ in the class $c_{k}$, and $K_u$ is the number of classes \textit{touched} by $u$ (i.e., those to which $u$ contributes).
 Uploaders are sorted in ascending score order and the content of low-score uploaders is transferred first.
 With the first term we prevent uploaders with abundant content concentrated in one specific class, and with the second term preference is given to users with low average number of labels per class for diversity.
-We found out that by splitting the target 113 leaf nodes, some content associated with the remaining classes is automatically allocated due to the scattering of uploaders across various classes.
+We found out that, by splitting the target 113 leaf nodes, some content corresponding to the remaining classes is automatically allocated due to the uploaders contributing also to them.
 This content is deemed sufficient as a fine-level class distribution is not the target at this point.
 We then proceed to allocate data to the evaluation set following the process shown in Algorithm \ref{alg:eval_split}.

 We traverse the $C=113$ classes starting from the least-represented ones since they have less flexibility for data allocation.
-For each class, we progressively allocate content from the ranked uploaders until a target amount of data is reached.
-This target ranges from 50 to 100 labels per class, depending on total class label count.
-By default, the maximum uploader size per class is set to 10\% of the evaluation set.
+For each class $c_i$, we progressively allocate content from the ranked uploaders $\boldsymbol{u}$ until a target amount of data $t_{c_{i}}$ is reached. $t_{c_{i}}$ is proportional to the total class label count, and rectified to lie in the range from 50 to 100 labels per class.
+By default, the maximum uploader size per class $c_i$ (i.e., the maximum number of clips that one uploader $u$ is allowed to contribute to $c_i$) is set to $0.1 t_{c_{i}}$.
 Thanks to the proposed sorting, uploaders in the evaluation set do not reach such a maximum in the majority of classes (they often provide one single clip)---if they do, excess clips are discarded in most cases.
-However, due to the very high uploader diversity, the maximum uploader size had to be increased in a few exceptions.
+However, due to the high uploader diversity, the maximum uploader size had to be increased in a few exceptions.
 Using the proposed scheme, we processed all the 7229 uploaders and we allocated 2794 of them to the evaluation set, totalling 11,466 clips.

 The result is two pools of clips disjoint in terms of uploaders: a candidate development set and a candidate evaluation set.
 The latter is exhaustively labeled in the refinement task.